Innovation First VEX robots provide a pre-engineering foundation

 Selecting the right programming paradigm within ROBOTC

-ROBOTC enables programmers to program either VEX Cortex or VEX IQ robots and has three settings, ROBOTC Graphical, ROBOTC Natural Language, full ROBOTC which are designed to provide a scaffolded learning environment from elementary school through advanced programmers.
+ROBOTC enables programmers to program either VEX EDR or VEX IQ robots and has three settings, ROBOTC Graphical, ROBOTC Natural Language, full ROBOTC which are designed to provide a scaffolded learning environment from elementary school through advanced programmers.
 See the videos below to preview each version.

 ROBOTC is a powerful C-based programming language with a Windows environment for writing and debugging programs, and the only programming language at this level that offers a comprehensive, real-time debugger.
 ROBOTC is a cross-platform solution that allows students to learn the type of c-based programming used in advanced education and professional applications.